Projects

 Oct '18

-As part of a group project for a class, we explored and compared different deep reinforcement learning methods for playing the game of Breakout.
-I personally worked on Policy Gradient and Actor Critic approaches.
-We implemented our approaches in Tensorflow, and evaluated the performance of our approaches using the OpenAI Gym.
+As part of a group project, we explored and compared different deep reinforcement learning methods for Breakout.
+I worked on policy gradient and actor-critic approaches, and we implemented and evaluated them in TensorFlow with OpenAI Gym.

 Distributed Maze Game